 One reason people like these is that they’re usually more tax-friendly than mutual funds.
 ETFs don’t trigger as many capital gains when fund managers make changes to the portfolio, so you’re less likely to get a surprise tax bill.

 Still, it’s important to check what the ETF actually holds.
-Not all of them are tax-exempt, so make sure it’s focused on municipal bonds or other tax-free investments before jumping in.
+Not all ETFs are tax-exempt, so make sure it’s focused on municipal bonds or other tax-free investments before investing.

-A Roth IRA lets you save for retirement with money you’ve already paid taxes on.
+A Roth IRA lets you save for retirement with after-tax dollars.
 The big benefit is that your money grows tax-free, and when you take it out in retirement, you don’t owe taxes on the gains if you follow the rules.

 There are limits on how much you can contribute each year, depending on your income.
-If you earn too much, you might not qualify to contribute directly, but there are workarounds like a backdoor Roth that some people use.
+If you earn too much, you might not qualify to contribute directly.

 Unlike traditional IRAs, you don’t get a tax break upfront, but the trade-off is tax-free income later.
 To get the most out of it, you can start early and let compound growth work over time.
-Even small yearly contributions can add up if you stay consistent.
+Even small yearly contributions can increase if you stay consistent.

 Roth 401(k)